 Does VMware's Enterprise Infrastructure Life Cycle Policy apply to the whole VMware vSphere Software Suite as a bundle or apply to its individual products?

 The VMware Enterprise Infrastructure Lifecycle Policy applies to the individual products.
-While Major releases of the vSphere products will normally occur together, the support lifecycle policy applies to the individual products, such as VMware ESX, VMware ESXi and VMware vCenter.
+While Major releases of the vSphere products will normally occur together, the support lifecycle policy applies to the individual products, such as VMware ESXi and VMware vCenter Server.
 The lifecycle of a new release will begin from its release date for the respective product.

 Based on VMware's discretion and input from customers, VMware will work with OS vendors to enable support of new OS releases, OS Service Packs and OS patches.
 This applies to selective new Major OS releases within the first 2 years of General Support and selective new Minor OS releases or Service Packs within the first 3 years of General Support.
 VMware will update the VMware Compatibility Guide regarding support of Guest OS releases and Service Packs.

 Physical hardware is defined as servers, processors, chipsets, and add-in cards.
 An 18-month hardware support window is started when a major or minor vSphere release is generally available.
 New hardware technology launched within the 18-month window will be supported in a compatible mode by an update to a vSphere major/minor release; hardware technology launched after the 18-month window will normally not be supported by that release.
 The hardware version of a virtual machine reflects the virtual machine's supported virtual hardware features.
-Each release of VMware vSphere will support the existing and 4 previous virtual hardware versions.
+For the currently supported virtual hardware versions, please refer to KB2007240

 Critical bugs are deviations from specified product functionality that causes data corruption, data loss, system crash, or significant customer application down time.
 A bug is considered critical if it meets the mentioned criteria and there is no work-around that can be implemented.